actsknn/ReKindle/README.md

 ## What it does

-- **Scan** items with your camera — Gemini 1.5 Flash classifies them as Resell or Recycle.
+- **Scan** items with your camera — Gemini 3.0 Preview classifies them as Resell or Recycle.
 - **Triage** — approved items get routed to the best nearby Goodwill location; redirected items get pointed to the right partner (e-waste, textile recycler, etc.).
 - **Heatmap** — see which nearby locations need what, card-based list.
 - **Schedule** drop-offs at a time slot that works for you.